-I believe that nurture is one of the biggest parts to raising kids.
-I have seen the influence my wife and I have made with our kids, in terms of humour and behaviour – not always good!
+I believe that nurture is one of the biggest parts of raising kids.
+I have seen the influence my wife and I have made with our kids, in terms of humor and behavior – not always good!

 My wife did consider adopting years ago before we had our own children, but before we knew it my wife fell pregnant and we were then on the way to having a second.

-Do I wander how the kids are doing, being completely honest not really.
-They have their life and considering the time, emotional commitment and finances of going through fertility treatment it’s very likely they had lovely parents.
+Do I wonder how the kids are doing, being completely honest not really?
+They have their life and considering the time, emotional commitment, and finances of going through fertility treatment it’s very likely they had lovely parents.
 But I do wish them all well and hope they have happy, successful lives.

 I am willing to bet this is one of the most-read blog articles on this site.
 With that in mind, sorry mum if you ever get to read this.